Rest in peace

 Rest in peace (R.I.P.), a phrase from the Latin requiescat in pace ([rekwiˈeskat in ˈpatʃe]), is sometimes used in traditional Christian services and prayers, such as in the Catholic, Lutheran, Anglican, and Methodist denominations, to wish the soul of a decedent eternal rest and peace.

-It became ubiquitous on headstones in the 18th century, and is widely used today when mentioning someone's death.
+It became ubiquitous on headstones in the 19th century, and is widely used today when mentioning someone's death.
+In other uses within the English language, it can be used to describe finality, in circumstances unrelated to death.

 Description

-The phrase dormit in pace (English: "[he] sleeps in peace") was found in the catacombs of the early Christians and indicated that "they died in the peace of the Church, that is, united in Christ."
-The abbreviation R.I.P., meaning Requiescat in pace, "Rest in peace", continues to be engraved on the gravestones of Christians, especially in the Catholic, Lutheran, and Anglican denominations.
+The phrase dormit in pace (English: '[he] sleeps in peace') was found in the catacombs of the early Christians and indicated that "they died in the peace of the Church, that is, united in Christ."
+The abbreviation R.I.P., meaning requiescat in pace, 'may he/she rest in peace' (present/subjunctive/active/3rd person/singular), continues to be engraved on the gravestones of Christians, especially in the Catholic, Lutheran, and Anglican denominations.

 In the Tridentine Requiem Mass of the Catholic Church the phrase appears several times.

-Other variations include "Requiescat in pace et in amore" for "[May he/she] rest in peace and love", and "In pace requiescat et in amore".
+Other variations include "Requiescat in pace et in amore" for "May he/she rest in peace and love" and "In pace requiescat et in amore".
 The word order is variable because Latin syntactical relationships are indicated by the inflexional endings, not by word order.
 If "Rest in peace" is used in an imperative mood, it would be "Requiesce in pace" (acronym R.I.P.) in the second person singular, or "Requiescite in pace" in the second person plural.
-In the common phrase "Requiescat in pace" the "-at" ending is appropriate because the verb is a third-person singular present active subjunctive used in a hortative sense: "[May he/she] rest in peace."

 History

-The phrase was first found on tombstones some time before the fifth century.
+Funerary texts with wishes for the deceased in the afterlife are as old as writing itself – the first known phonetic inscriptions were funerary texts from Ur thought to be wishes for an eternal life.
+The phrase dormit in pace was first found on tombstones some time before the fifth century.
 It became ubiquitous on the tombs of Christians in the 18th century, and for High Church Anglicans, Methodists, as well as Roman Catholics in particular, it was a prayerful request that their soul should find peace in the afterlife.
 When the phrase became conventional, the absence of a reference to the soul led people to suppose that it was the physical body that was enjoined to lie peacefully in the grave.
 This is associated with the Christian doctrine of the particular judgment; that is, that the soul is parted from the body upon death, but that the soul and body will be reunited on Judgment Day.